Concierge Director: Rosana Figueroa

-Length of Stay: 67 days, but still a resident at this timey
+Length of Stay: 65 days and still a resident

 How did the patient hear about the Quality Center?
 The resident was referred here from Centennial Medical Center by Dr. Clifford Roberson

 Details of experience:

-Upon Mr. Perock’s arrival, he was greeted by several members of our professional team.
-Within his first 24 hours, Joseph met with clinicians, therapists, our physician, administrative staff, and other members of our team, who welcomed him and answered any questions he may have had.
-He was also greeted by the concierge team, who presented him with a CareRite welcome bag.
-Mr. Perock was visited by our wonderful therapy team, who was very excited to work with him.
-During his physical evaluation, Mr. Perock could not transfer or walk without total assistance.
-Also, bed mobility was completed with assistance.
-Mr. Perock’s Occupational Therapy evaluation showed he was maximum assist with toileting and assistance with bathing and dressing.
+Upon Mrs. Hearn’s arrival, she was greeted by several members of our professional team.
+Within her first 24 hours, Lottie met with clinicians, therapists, our physician, administrative staff, and other members of our team, who welcomed her and answered any questions she may have had.
+Mrs. Hearn was also greeted by the concierge team, who presented her with a CareRite welcome bag.